ipeternella/strukts/README.md

 ## Strukts

+### Objective

 Strukts is a C library with a few useful data structures that can be reused in other C projects.
 It's main distribution contains a static lib, `libstrukts.a` that can be statically linked to other C projects.
-Moreover, Strukts headers on the [include](include/strukts) folder.
+As such, Strukts headers can be found at the [include](include/strukts) folder so that this library can be included in other projects.

+This project is a training ground for exercising some classical algorithms and data structures implementations.

 ### Requirements